CP1404/Practicals/prac_09/README.md

 # Practice & Extension Work

+## Practice

-## Check files for missing data
+1.  **Check files for missing data**
     The song lyric text files should all have copyright information in them on a line that starts with **.i** like:

         .i (c) 2011 Thankyou Music (Admin. by Crossroad Distributors Pty.
 Ltd.)

     Write a program that reports the names and directories of all of the files that are missing this line.

-**Version 2**

-Automatically look up the copyright information from the Internet based on the song title and author, then add the data to the file...
-Good luck with that ;)
+## Extension

+1. Write a program to find certain kinds of files on your hard drive.
+    E.g. you could look for files:

+    - over or within a certain size
+    - with a certain extension
+    - containing certain text
+    - etc.

+# Deliverables
+This section summarises the expectations for marking in this practical.

+- os_demos.py & modifications
+- cleanup_files.py
+- sort_files_1.py
+- sort_files_2.py